ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 SCONE, it might switch to applying its policies for non-SCONE flows, using congestion control signals.

-The signaled advice can be assumed to apply to the flow of packets on the same UDP address tuple until the advice is updated or the flow ends.
+The signaled advice applies to the flow of packets on the same UDP address tuple for the duration of the current monitoring period, unless it is updated earlier or the flow ends; see {{time}} for details on the monitoring period.
 Rate limiting policies often apply on the level of a device or subscription, but endpoints cannot assume that this is the case.
 A separate signal can be sent for each flow.